 Using the 🐠Fish shell🐠 with:

-🤓 n for managing and switching between node versions.
-Install it using
+🤓 nvm.fish for managing and switching between node versions (note this is the Fish shell version).

 Tomorrow night bright as the colour scheme.

-z for fuzzy navigation to recent directories.
-Install it using
+💤 zoxide for fuzzy navigation to recent directories.

-If you’re on macOS, iTerm2 is what most people seem to be happy with.
+iTerm2 is what people seem to be happy with on macOS.
 It is now on version 3 though ¯_(ツ)_/¯

-Atom is so slow and unmaintained now that I find myself using VSCode all the time.
+Atom is so slow and unmaintained that I now use VSCode all the time.